shader-slang/spec/proposals/023-cooperative-matrix.md

 ## References

 * SPIRV cooperative matrix extension [specification](https://github.khronos.org/SPIRV-Registry/extensions/KHR/SPV_KHR_cooperative_matrix.html).
-This specificationcontains more information on what cooperative matrices do and how they perform under the hood.
+This specification contains more information on what cooperative matrices do and how they perform under the hood.
 * GLSL cooperative matrix extension [specification](https://github.com/KhronosGroup/GLSL/blob/main/extensions/khr/GLSL_KHR_cooperative_matrix.txt).
 This specification contains more detailed information, and the Slang intrinsics proposed in this document are an exact one-to-one match with those in GLSL.